AdarshKrishnan007/finalApps_assignment/README.md

-Project Description: Shopify Admin Dashboard ( Polaris + Next.js)
+Project Description: Shopify Product Table ( Polaris + Next.js)

-This project is a Shopify-like admin dashboard built using React, Next.js, and Shopify Polaris components.
+This project is a Shopify Product Table built using React, Next.js, and Shopify Polaris components.
 It simulates a product management interface where users can view, filter, and interact with products while tracking analytics.

 Key Features: